logo

 Boda boda rider died from perforated intestines after police beating

-Postmortem performed at Coast General Hospital shows toxic waste was released to vital organs causing multiple failure
+Postmortem performed at Coast General Hospital shows toxic waste were released to vital organs

 In Summary